Efficient Discovery of Actual Causality in Stochastic Systems

 \subsubsection{DTMC generation.}

-The environments used in our case studies are originally deterministic simulations without uncertainty.
-To simulate uncertainties (e.g., noise), we synthesize DTMCs for each environment.
+The environments used in our case studies are originally deterministic.
+To introduce stochastic behavior (e.g., noise), we synthesize DTMCs for each environment.
 To generate a DTMC, we begin by constructing random probability vectors whose components sum to one.
 For a state with $k$ outgoing transitions, we sample $k$ values $u_i \sim U(0,1)$ and normalize them as $p_i = \frac{u_i}{\sum_{j=1}^{k} u_j}$.
 The value of $k$ is randomly chosen, allowing control over the degree of branching in the DTMC.
 Each distribution defines transitions to successor states, generated by adding noise to the original successor states.
-Finally, we simulate executions up to a fixed number of steps to control the overall size of the resulting DTMC.
+We continue this process up to a fixed number of steps to control the overall size of the resulting DTMC.